There’s a Billion Awesome Reasons Why Anyone Would Want To Pursue Music Lessons

-- The student who bites through the little challenges (#’s and b’s, etc…), getting comfy with being out of the comfort zone, is the one who reaches the nirvana like state of tremendous victory, achievement and joy.
-The student who gives up and stops the journey, is the person who will always keep wondering how good he/she could have really gotten.
-That person always ends up with the regrets over not pursuing the journey past the little temporary hurdles in the learning process.
+- The student who bites through the little challenges (#’s and b’s, etc…), getting comfy with being out of the comfort zone, is the one who reaches the nirvana-like state of tremendous victory, achievement, and joy.
+The student who gives up and stops the journey is the person who will always keep wondering how good he/she could have really gotten.
+That person always ends up with regrets over not pursuing the journey past the little temporary hurdles in the learning process.

 - People who take long breaks from lessons: always have an incredibly hard time getting back to it, partially because in their minds, people ALWAYS think the worst and play out scenarios that are much worse than reality.

-However: when they get over that mental hurdle or over the stories they tell themselves, and eventually get back to guitar lessons, they ALWAYS say thinks like: “Man that was fun.
+However: when they get over that mental hurdle or over the stories they tell themselves and eventually get back to guitar lessons, they ALWAYS say things like: “Man that was fun.
 I’m so happy I got started again.
 I thought it was going to be much harder.
 I had forgotten how much fun lessons really are”.

 I do speak from personal experience.